rhit-netsos/netsec-public/docs/labs/prelab2.md

 char *ip_str = ip_to_str((void*)&ip->saddr);
 ```

+## Step-by-step instructions

+To help you out in this task, I have added some step-by-step instructions on how
+to parse the IP header, please follow along and ask any questions you might
+have.
+Here's a direct [link]({{site.baseurl}}/docs/guides/ip_pcap) or you can
+find it on the left-hand side menu of the page.

 # Task 2: Print an ICMP packet content

 In this second task, create a program called `printicmp.c` that prints the